 Urban Ocean Festival Art Exhibition Juried Show

-Media: Drawings, printmaking, digital/new media, photography, painting, installation, sculpture, etc., are all possibly valid.
+Media: Drawings, paintings, printmaking, digital/new media, photography, sculpture, etc., are all possibly valid.
 We currently cannot support video or sound-based media.
-Selected pieces must be ready to either display on easel or stand alone on the ground.
+Selected pieces must be ready to either display on easel or stand alone on the ground or tabletop.
 No pieces will have hanging capabilities.
-Please note here will be no access to additional lighting.
+Sculptures must be displayed on a tabletop and must not have any jagged, sharp edges or points.
+Floor-standing sculptures must be less than 5 feet tall and 2 feet wide.
+Please note there will be no access to additional lighting.

 Photo submissions that include images of people in which those people are identifiable must have the express permission from the people in the photos to be included in the festival.

 Please note that if your artwork is accepted, we will require that you are available to attend the Urban Ocean Festival to set up your display on Saturday, April 29, at 8:00 a.m., and break down on Sunday, April 30, at 5:00 p.m.
 Artists will be invited to staff their exhibit area to interact with the public and sell artwork.
 The Aquarium is not liable for any damages incurred throughout install, the process of sales, and de-install.
 For any sales, 70 percent of net sales go to the artist and 30 percent goes to the Aquarium.
 More details will be provided once artists have been selected.

 The following items are not permitted for sale or display, and therefore should not be included in submitted artwork, except as specifically approved by the Aquarium: